jaimejim/lecture/src/coapdiscovery.md

      Location-Path: /rd/4521
 ```

-There are several alternatives, like delegating registration to a Commissioning Tool (CT), requesting the RD to fetch the links from the endpoint and others that are detailed in the RD specification.
+There are several alternatives, like delegating registration to a commissioning tool, requesting the RD to fetch the links from the endpoint and others that are detailed in the RD specification.

 ### Lookup

-To discover the resources registered with the RD an endpoint can use the lookup interface, which allows lookups for endpoints and resources using known CoRE Link attributes and two additional resource types (`rt`), `core.rd-lookup-res` for resources and `core.rd-lookup-ep` for endpoints.
+To discover the resources registered with the RD an endpoint can use the lookup interface, which allows lookups for endpoints and resources using known CoRE Link attributes and two additional resource types (`rt`): `core.rd-lookup-res` for resources and `core.rd-lookup-ep` for endpoints.

 You will have to ask the RD for its configuration to get which is the path where we can perform lookup, we could ask for all available interfaces by querying `/.well-known/core` with the query `rt=core.rd*`.